 Thousands without power due to severe weather

 LOUISVILLE, Ky.
-(WAVE) - There are thousands of LG&E-KU customers without power due to the severe weather on Wednesday.
+(WAVE) - There are thousands of LG&E-KU customers without power due to severe storms on Wednesday.

-There are over 18,816 customers without power as of the writing of this article, according to the LG&E-KU outage map.
+As of 9 a.m. on Thursday, there are around 9,644 customers without power, according to the LG&E-KU outage map.

-17,715 of those outages are in Jefferson County, 103 are in Bullitt County and less than five in Hardin, Oldham and Meade Counties.
+A majority of the customers without power are within Jefferson County, with 9,524 outages reported.

 For information on how to report a power outage in the Louisville area, click or tap here.